 The Young Men’s Christian Association

 The Waterbury Visting Nurse Association (now Visting Nurse and Home Care, Inc.)

 The Connecticut Nurses’ Association

 Miss Kirk's bequest to CNA was to be used "to assist members with medical bills."
 The Association established the Elizabeth Kirk Fund.
 Income from this fund has been used to assist association members with medical bills.
-Now, in addition, it will be used to promote the health and wellness of Connecticut's nurses.
+In addition, for a few years CNA used some funds to promote the health and wellness of Connecticut's nurses.

 Benefits of membership in CT Nurses’ Association